datacarpentry/image-processing/episodes/03-skimage-images.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Images are read from disk with the `iio.imread()` function.
-- We create a window that automatically scales the displayed image with matplotlib and calling `show()` on the global figure object.
+- We create a window that automatically scales the displayed image with Matplotlib and calling `show()` on the global figure object.
 - Colour images can be transformed to grayscale using `skimage.color.rgb2gray()` or, in many cases, be read as grayscale directly by passing the argument `mode="L"` to `iio.imread()`.
 - We can resize images with the `skimage.transform.resize()` function.
 - NumPy array commands, such as `image[image < 128] = 0`, can be used to manipulate the pixels of an image.